DavidK0/YOLOv8-SKU110K-Test/v8-v5_Comparison/README.md

 The script `v8_Speed_Test.py` is located in the repository root in order to make it work with YOLOv8.

 # Methods #
-I trained three YOLO models:
+I trained four YOLO models:
 * YOLOv8 nano (from yolo5n.pt)
 * YOLOv8 small (from yolo5s.pt)
 * YOLOv5 nano (from yolo5n.pt)